huang-feiyu/CSAPP-lab/labs/ProxyLab/README.md

 Get a request from *client* and parse it, build a request to *end* server, and send it.
 Read from *end* server and send it to *client*.

-Easy to get 40 scores.
+Easy to get 40 points.

+## Part II

+> Dealing with multiple concurrent requests

+Just need to spawn a new thread to handle each new connection request.

+Got 15 more points.